mindkomm/timber-integration-woocommerce/docs/examples.md

 <a href="{{ product.add_to_cart_url()|e('esc_url') }}">
 ```

-See that we can directly use the product variable `{{ product }}`.
+See that we can directly use the product variable with `{{ product }}`.
 Remember, the integration makes the `$product` global available to you as a variable in Twig.
 Let’s now translate the `data-quantity` attribute:

 ```twig
 <a data-quantity="{{ wc.quantity|default(1) }}">